ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 which allows you to implement complex models with shared layers, multiple inputs, multiple outputs, and so on.

+To provide some context, we remark that inference networks are more classically known as *recognition models*.
 When combined end-to-end, the recognition and generative model can be seen as having an autoencoder structure.
-Indeed, this general structure contains the variational autoencoder as a special case, and more classically, the Helmholtz machine.
+Indeed, this structure contains the variational autoencoder as a special case, and more classically, the Helmholtz machine [#dayan1995]_.
-Even more generally, we can use this structure to perform amortized variational inference in complex generative models for a wide array of supervised, unsupervised and semi-supervised tasks.
+More generally, we can use this structure to perform approximate Bayesian inference in models that lie beyond even the large class of deep latent Gaussian models.
+Hence, referring to it as a probabilistic encoder, though an accurate interpretation, is a limited one.

 ..
 TODO
 .. **Figure here**